tan-yong-sheng/business_analytics/README.md

-#  TalentLabs Assignment: Certified Associate in Business Analytics
+# TalentLabs: Certified Associate in Business Analytics

 A series of TalentLabs Assignment submitted for my programme: Certified Associate in Business Analytics.